antonioggsousa/EcoBioTec-NGS-tutorial/EcoBioTec_NGS_tutorial.md

     + COG (Cluster of Ortholog Genes) database

-    + summarise the results at different levels (using QIIME2)
+    + summarise the results at different levels (using QIIME)

 <br>